 Now, let’s explore the various kinds of annuities.

-Fixed annuities: Certificates of deposit from an insurance company instead of a bank
+Fixed annuities: CDs from an insurance company instead of a bank

 Like a certificate of deposit from a bank, when you take out a single premium deferred annuity, you agree to deposit a lump sum for a fixed amount of time, and the insurance company agrees to pay you a fixed amount of interest.
 Unlike a certificate of deposit from a bank, however, the annuity is guaranteed only by the insurance company.
 There’s no FDIC insurance.
 And, as I mentioned above, as long as you let the interest accumulate, you won’t pay taxes on it.